Keyboard shortcuts

 Wazuh Indexer Initialization plugin

-The wazuh-indexer-setup plugin is a module composing the Wazuh Indexer responsible for the initialization of the indices required by Wazuh to store all the data gathered and generated by other Central Components, such as the agents and the server (engine).
+The wazuh-indexer-setup plugin is a module composing the Wazuh Indexer responsible for the initialization of the indices required by Wazuh.

 The Wazuh Indexer Setup Plugin in responsible for:

-• Create the index templates, to define the mappings and settings of the indices.
+• Create the index templates, to define the mappings and settings for the indices.

 Indices